Special Purpose Property Tips to Appraise, Buy & Sell

 When the Norm Isn’t the Norm: An Example of a Special Purpose Property

-When it comes to appraising, buying, and selling unique or special purpose real estate, one of the most challenging aspects boils down to human emotion.
-This is especially true when the building in question is historical or a house of worship.
-Often, these twin challenges arise simultaneously.
+When appraising, buying, and selling unique or special purpose real estate, one of the most challenging aspects boils down to human emotion.
+This is especially true when the building is historical or a house of worship.
+Often, these twin challenges arise simultaneously with specialty properties.

-East Boston’s Our Lady of Mount Carmel Church (located on a peninsula across from downtown Boston) is a perfect example of the evaluation difficulties these properties face.
+East Boston’s Our Lady of Mount Carmel Church (located on a peninsula across from downtown Boston) is a perfect example of these properties’ evaluation difficulties.
 Shuttered for four years in the heart of a poverty-challenged community and also home to Logan Airport, the property value of the defunct church that’s soon to become condominiums might be diminished.

 This scenario is what many real estate developers face.
 How do you determine the value of Our Lady of Mount Carmel Church?
 Are there other century-old houses of worship in the neighborhood?
 Are there other churches that have been similarly converted into condos?
 And if there were, what did they sell for and in what year?
 Franklin Grove estimates their church-condo rebuild will cost $50 million.
 What did other similar church-to-condo (if any) projects cost?
 In Boston, or elsewhere?

 Answering these questions can be difficult.
-And even with the answers, if the unique properties for sale are not found in the same community where a property is under review, the analysis could be suspect.
+And even with the answers, the analysis could be suspect if the unique properties for sale are not found in the same community where a property is under review.

 Closer to home in Downtown Columbus, there is a textbook example when purchasing a historic building.
 But due to its special purpose property status, the developer is unsure of how the building’s reuse will look.
 This, too, can affect value and make resale difficult.